-Moses Tracy and his family packed up with the Saints and moved south for safety in spite of his poor health.
+Moses and Nancy Tracy and his family packed up with the Saints and moved south for safety in spite of his poor health.
 They got as far as Payson, about 100 miles away, and Moses could go no further.
 See history of the Tracy family for more details.

 After months of standoff and evacuation the Mormons and the U. S. government worked out their differences and the “Utah War” was brought to an end.
 The residents of 2nd Street and the people of Weber County returned gratefully to their homes. ” A fair crop was gathered considering the circumstances, the home guard in charge having performed faithfully their duty toward the people.”
 Johnston’s army settled in Camp Floyd, in a valley 50 miles SW of Salt Lake City and remained there until 1861.